Kuadrant/authorino-examples/README.md

 ## Custom apps and deployments

+For each application below, you will usually find a `*-deploy.yaml` file in the corresponding directory of the application.
+This file contains the required manifests to deploy the application to a Kubernetes cluster.

 ### Talker API

 Just another echo API that responds as JSON whatever attributes it gets in the original HTTP request.